 This page tells you about the biological therapy drug brentuximab and its possible side effects.
 There are sections about

-We've listed the side effects associated with brentuximab below.
+The side effects associated with brentuximab are listed on this page.
 You can use the links to find out more about each side effect.
 Where there is no link, please go to our cancer drug side effects section or use the search box at the top of the page.

 You may have a few side effects.
 They may be mild or more severe.
 A side effect may get better or worse through your course of treatment.
 Or more side effects may develop as the course goes on.
 This depends on

 - How many times you've had the drug before